.....UNDER NEW OWNERSHIP

 Whitemark is a town of approximately 200 people and provides most of the services for the island including: Online access centre, pub, golf club, supermarket with eftpos, bakery, butchers shop, Westpac banking agency, post office, hospital and doctors surgery, art gallery, petrol outlets and newsagency.

-For more information and ideas go to Flinders island Visitor Information Centre or even easier phone or email Marg & Greg.
+For more information and ideas phone or email Marianne & Mick.

 More Flinders Island Information can be found on the Flinders Island Tourism Association website Flinders Island Information.